jrs-innovation-center/CODEcampAS/1-hello-world/demo.md

 ### 1 HTML Hello World Demo

-In this demo, we will create our first web page, or html document.
+In this demo, we will create our first web page, or HTML document.

 <a class="jsbin-embed" href="http://jsbin.com/zotewu/1/embed?html,output">JS Bin on jsbin.com</a><script src="http://static.jsbin.com/js/embed.min.js?3.36.9"></script>